 Earlier this year, the results of a study called Liraglutide Effect and Action in Diabetes: Evaluation of Cardiovascular Outcome Results (LEADER) were presented at the American Diabetes Association conference.
 This study showed that liraglutide (Victoza®) also decreased the likelihood of death from heart disease in people who had heart disease, as well as those who have not had a heart attack but have risk factors.

 Liraglutide is one of a class of medications called GLP-1 receptor agonists, which have been available in Canada for more than five years.
 Many people are currently taking this medication, so it is comforting to know that their risk of dying from heart disease may be lowered, due not only to better blood sugar control, but also because of the actual properties of the medication.
 This medication also slowed the progression of kidney disease.
 The mechanism by which this drug reduces death from vascular causes is a bit better understood, as it activates receptors on the lining of the blood vessels and appears to help the blood vessels react better to stress and improve heart function.

-Because of these recent studies, the Canadian Diabetes Association guidelines for treating type 2 diabetes have changed.
+Because of these recent studies, the Diabetes Canada guidelines for treating type 2 diabetes have changed.
 The guidelines now recommend that if someone is on metformin and their A1C is above target and they have known heart disease, the next drug should be one known to be beneficial to the vascular system, such as empagliflozin.
 Now that the LEADER trial is also positive, we will await another new guideline, as they will likely change again to reflect this new trial.

 So, this is really a new era for people living with diabetes, because the medications they take to lower their blood sugar will also help them live longer!